TAH-QUANT: Effective Activation Quantization in Pipeline Parallelism over Slow Network: Preliminary and Related Work

 \section{Preliminary and Related Work}

 \textbf{Decentralized training of LLM.} Decentralized training of LLMs has garnered significant attention as an interesting attempt to democratize access to large-scale LLM training development~\cite{ryabinin2020towards,borzunov2022training,borzunov2023distributed,gandhi2024improving,blagoev2025skippipe}.
 Early efforts demonstrated the feasibility of collaborative training across geographically distributed participants with constrained resources under the scope of data parallelism~\cite{diskin2021distributed,borzunov2022training}, where various effective gradient compression methods have been explored~\cite{wang2023cocktailsgd}.
-To further scale out the training computation, more advanced moded parallel stragies have been integrated~\cite{yuan2022decentralized,ryabinin2023swarm,lu2024position,strati2024ml}, for example, Yuan et al.~\cite{yuan2022decentralized} addressed the challenges of training foundation models in heterogeneous environments by introducing a scheduling algorithm that optimally allocates computational tasks across decentralized GPUs; Ryabinin et al.~\cite{ryabinin2023swarm} proposed SWARM Parallelism, where temporary randomized pipelines between nodes are adaptively rebalanced to handle dynamic efficient training of large Transformer models using preemptive instances with limited network bandwidth.
-Douillard et al.~\cite{douillard2025streaming} introduces enhancements to the DiLoCo framework by employing sequential parameter synchronization, overlapping communication with computation, and quantized data exchange.
+To further scale out the training computation, more advanced modes of parallel strategies have been integrated~\cite{yuan2022decentralized,ryabinin2023swarm,lu2024position,strati2024ml}, for example, Yuan et al.~\cite{yuan2022decentralized} addressed the challenges of training foundation models in heterogeneous environments by introducing a scheduling algorithm that optimally allocates computational tasks across decentralized GPUs; Ryabinin et al.~\cite{ryabinin2023swarm} proposed SWARM Parallelism, where temporary randomized pipelines between nodes are adaptively rebalanced to handle dynamic efficient training of large Transformer models using preemptive instances with limited network bandwidth.
+Douillard et al.~\cite{douillard2025streaming} improve DiLoCo with sequential synchronization, comm--compute overlap, and quantized exchange.
+Most recently, Ramasinghe et al.~\cite{ramasinghe2025subspace} propose \emph{Subspace Networks}, which reduce model-parallel activation traffic by constraining projection weights to a shared low-rank subspace.
+This direction is complementary to \sys: Subspace Networks reduce communication through weight-parameterization constraints, whereas \sys is a drop-in activation-compression module that leaves the model parameterization unchanged.